Q: What is the Recording Connection Audio Institute?

 Q: How flexible is the scheduling in case a student has a job or other commitments?

-A: The course scheduling is very flexible and Recording Connection will try to work around anyone’s full or part time job schedule.
-Class is also available nights and weekends.
-The average course length is six months, depending upon the student’s schedule.
+A: The course or program scheduling is flexible and Recording Connection will try to work around anyone’s job schedule.
+Class is often available nights and weekends, depending on mentor availability.
+The average program length is six months, depending upon the student’s schedule.

 Q: What are some reasons a student might not be accepted into Recording Connection?

-A: The Company bases its decision to accept, or not accept students, solely on what it perceives their work ethic, drive, and motivation and nothing else.
+A: Recording Connection, a program area of the School (RRFC) bases its decision to accept, or not accept students, solely on what it perceives their work ethic, drive, motivation and current state and city laws which vary according to mentored externship location.

 Q: What kind of course materials and/or software do students need/have to buy?

 A: None.
-Provided the student has a computer, everything else a student needs is included in the tuition costs.
+Provided the student has a computer, everything else a student needs is included in with our course.
 Recording Connection will either buy or provide students with all necessary course materials and software.

 Q: If a student has to move, can they transfer to a different mentor in my new city?